 Scores are normalized to a 0-10 scale, adjusted for source diversity and recency, and published with a confidence level so you know how much data backs the verdict.
 Per-category scores (distance, forgiveness, sound/feel, look/shelf appeal, adjustability, value) are scored through the same framework, filtered to relevant passages only.

-We launched with drivers and irons.
+We started with drivers and irons and now cover six full categories.
 Here's where we're headed.

 Found an error on a review page?
 Have feedback on the methodology?
 Want to discuss a partnership?
 We'd like to hear from you.